Workers-Coin/workers-coin/README.md

-This is the reference code for [WorkersCoin](https://worktips.info) cryptocurrency.
+This is the reference code for [Workers Coin](https://worktips.info) cryptocurrency.
 Read the Changelogs.txt for more info about the current fork.

-### WorkersCoin is based on the [Coin](https://github.com/turtlecoin) v0.12.1 code base.
+### Workers Coin is based on the [Coin](https://github.com/turtlecoin) v0.12.1 code base.

 * Homepage: [WorkersCoin](http://workerscoin.info)
 * Source code repository: [WorkersCoin GitHub](https://github.com/Workers-Coin/workers-coin)